 With today’s economy and lifestyles (increase in divorce rates), many individuals and families are still deep in debt.
 This is not a time to be slack in taking care of potential financial disasters (such as the loss of a spouse and their income), but rather a time to take care of life insurance needs.

 Read more on buying Term Life Insurance in Your 40s.

 Life Insurance for Your 50s

-You may find yourself at this point either experiencing or have experienced the loss of a parent or loved one, and personally now understanding the financial aspects of that event whether good or bad.
+You may find yourself at this point either experiencing or have experienced the loss of a parent or loved one, and personally now understand the financial aspects of that event, whether good or bad.

 One other important issue to consider during this stage of life is if you might have some type of business life insurance need.
-This could be from a Key Man life insurance standpoint, or maybe life insurance to fund a Buy-Sell contract between partners that own a business.
-Additionally, if you are a Sole Proprietor that owns a business, you might want to have a one-way Buy Sell arrangement with a friendly competitor.
+This could be from a Key Man life insurance standpoint or maybe life insurance to fund a Buy-Sell contract between partners that own a business.
+Additionally, if you are a Sole Proprietor who owns a business, you might want to have a one-way buy-sell arrangement with a friendly competitor.

-Life insurance rates for business policies may generally be lower per thousand dollars of death benefit because usually these type plans having higher death benefits.
-Companies usually have “life insurance rate bands” and there are discounts as the death benefits get higher.
+Life insurance rates for business policies may generally be lower per thousand dollars of death benefit because, usually, these types of plans have higher death benefits.
+Companies usually have “life insurance rate bands,” and there are discounts as the death benefits get higher.

-Any of the above business life insurance needs are very critical, and can also help a surviving spouse if you have some type of “business will”.
-A death of a spouse is a traumatic event, even if expected, so minimize the additional responsibilities that person may have to deal with as much as possible by prior planning.
+Any of the above business life insurance needs are very critical and can also help a surviving spouse if you have some type of “business will”.
+The death of a spouse is a traumatic event, even if expected, so minimize the additional responsibilities that a person may have to deal with as much as possible by prior planning.

 - Life Insurance At Age 51